-In accordance with DTTL policies, the audit practice is of the Firm is subject to a quality assurance review, or "practice review" as it is commonly referred to, at intervals not to exceed three years.
+In accordance with DTTL policies, the audit practice of the Firm is subject to a quality assurance review, or "practice review" as it is commonly referred to, at intervals not to exceed three years.
 Compliance with this policy is achieved by an annual practice review covering the audit practice over a three-year cycle.

-The annual practice review program is designed to cover a number of practice offices [and/or audit groups] each year.
-Every practice office [and/or audit group] is subject to a practice review at intervals not to exceed three years.
+The annual practice review program is designed to cover a number of practice offices each year.
+Every practice office is subject to a practice review at intervals not to exceed three years.
 Normally, the performance of every audit partner is assessed during the three-year cycle, and at least one engagement for each member firm partner is selected to achieve this goal.
 Consideration is also given to assessing the performance of managers, particularly those managers who are candidate for partner nomination.